Attention incoming full-time day MBA students: Please see this website for our new waiver instructions.

 BA 553: Multi-Disciplinary Action Projects (7.5 credits)

-* FIN 603 in Fall (regular term) is offered for those students pursuing a career in finance.
-Students must waive ACC 502 and submit an interest form (check back soon for link) in order to register for this class.
-Those who pass FIN 603 will not be required to take FIN 503.
+* FIN 513 in Fall A is offered for those students pursuing a career in finance.
+Students must waive ACC 502 and submit an interest form (check back soon for link) in order to be considered for enrollment in this class.
+Those who pass FIN 513 will not be required to take FIN 503.

 ACC 502: Principles of Financial Accounting (return to top)